pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 Example: `02-hello_world-routes`

-In `hello_world.routing.yml` we define
- - the route `hello_world.hello.title` that relates to `/hello.title`.
-But it has no controller defined so it will give as an Access Denied error.
+In `hello_world.routing.yml` we define our route.
+But if you do not define a controller related to the route it will give you a Page Not Found error.

 Important Notes: